 Does your device not support VPN apps?
 Then you can use a VPN router instead.

 Why change my online location?

 - Accessing geo-locked content: this is the big one for most of the users out there.
 From YouTube videos to Netflix shows, all sorts of streaming content is gated behind geographical restrictions.
 Sometimes, it doesn’t even take gratuitous licensing and copyright nonsense.
-Services like Hulu or Peacock may just not be available in most of the world.
-That is, if you’re not using a VPN changer.
+Entire services like Hulu or Peacock may not be available in most of the world.
+That is, if you’re not using a VPN to change your location.

 And if you’re worried about GPS tracking, Surfshark’s Android version comes with a GPS spoofing feature.
 This allows you to set your GPS location to match the one of the VPN server.